-AMHF operates in 9 African countries.
+AMH operates in 9 African countries.
 It supported care for over 80,000 people across the continent in 2012 alone.
-Treatments funded through AMHF are provided at Kijabe Hospital in Kenya, Arusha Lutheran Medical Center in Tanzania, and MSM Medical Center in Ethiopia.
+Among other care centers, treatments funded through AMH are provided at Kijabe Hospital in Kenya, Arusha Lutheran Medical Center in Tanzania, and MSM Medical Center in Ethiopia.

-AMHF’s work has been noted for being rooted in values of sustainability, efficiency, accountability, and commitment to the poor.
-More information about AMHF can be found on its website.
+AMH’s work has been noted for being rooted in values of sustainability, efficiency, accountability, and commitment to the poor.
+More information about AMH can be found on its website.